-Accessorial fee surcharges for additional, supplemental or value-added services can easily account for up to 40 percent of your overall FedEx or UPS invoice costs.
-After doing some research with our own data, we found something interesting.
-FedEx invoices consistently proved to have a higher percentage of accessorial fees over similar sized UPS invoices.
-Our random sample data for FedEx produced a 25 to 35 percentage accessorial fee cost from the invoice total.
-UPS invoices produced an 8 to 16 percentage accessorial fee cost from each individual invoice.
-The chart below will show you many different invoices that we split into three main categories: transportation charges, fuel surcharges, and accessorial fees.
+Shipping fee surcharges for additional, supplemental, or value-added services can easily account for up to 40 percent of your overall FedEx or UPS invoice costs.
+After doing some research with our data, we found something interesting.
+FedEx invoices consistently have a higher percentage of accessorial fees over similar-sized UPS invoices.
+Our random sample data for FedEx produced a 25 to 35 percent accessorial fee cost from the invoice total.
+UPS invoices produced an 8 to 16 percent accessorial fee cost from each invoice.
+The chart below will show many invoices we split into three categories: transportation charges, fuel surcharges, and accessorial fees.

-This leads us to another question, does FedEx charge for more fees as a whole or are the fees charges just more expensive than UPS?
+This leads us to another question, does FedEx charge more fees as a whole or are the fees charged just more expensive than UPS?
 This is a topic we will explore in depth down the road.
 Fuel surcharges are also a key component of your accessorial charges.
-It will typically account for 3 to 6% of the total invoice cost as you can see from our sample data.
+It will typically account for 3 to 6% of the total invoice cost, as you can see from our sample data.

 How to reduce accessorial fees:

 The initial step is to quantify the financial impact of accessorial or value-added surcharges on your invoices.
 How much of your yearly shipping cost goes to additional fees?
-After identifying the scope of impact on your business, you’ll have the capacity to distinguish which accessorial are avoidable.
-Finally budget for the accessorials that you cannot avoid so that there are no surprises on your bill at the end of the month.
+After identifying the scope of impact on your business, you’ll have the capacity to distinguish which accessorials are avoidable.
+Finally, budget for the accessorials that you cannot avoid so that your bill has no surprises at the end of the month.
 In terms of accessorial surcharges, here are a few things you need to know:

 - What percentage of your cost per package is made up of accessorial?

 - Is there a trend?
 Is that percentage trending higher?
 Have there been any recent spikes or unexpected drops?

-- Which accessorial charges have the largest impact.
-Which occur most frequently?
+- Which accessorial charges have the most significant impact?
+Which occurs most frequently?
 Which is costing the most?

-- Is there a specific class of service that attracts more accessorial charges than others, or on specific accounts?
+- Is there a specific class of service that attracts more accessorial charges than others or on particular accounts?